-Our son, Wyatt was diagnosed with Burkitt’s Non Hodgkin’s Lymphoma in 2014.
-He endured grueling inpatient chemotherapy, and extended stays in the pediatric intensive care unit.
+Our son, Wyatt was diagnosed with Burkitt’s Non-Hodgkin’s Lymphoma in 2014.
+He endured grueling inpatient chemotherapy and extended stays in the pediatric intensive care unit.
 His care included over 119 days in the hospital, and some terrifying procedures.
-Months after his last chemo, and a visit to his family physician Wyatt remarked to his grandfather how he wished there was a treasure chest for 4 West (ped oncology unit).
+Months after his last chemo and a visit to his family physician Wyatt remarked to his grandfather how he wished there was a treasure chest for 4 West (ped oncology unit).
 If the regular doctor’s office had one, it was a shame that the hospital didn’t have one, because the tests and medicines were much worse in the hospital.
-Wyatt and his grandfather went to work in his wood shop, and designed and built a treasure chest, and dedicated it to the University of Kentucky Children’s Hospital in December 2014.
+Wyatt and his grandfather designed and built a treasure chest, and dedicated it to the University of Kentucky Children’s Hospital in December 2014.

 Contact Us: firstname.lastname@example.org